Atsushi-Osawa/EPCAPE_codes_AO/README.md

 of SEMS during EPCAPE at Mt.
 Soledad.
 Saves lognormal modal fits to a .mat file.
 A modified version of EPCAPE_FittingModel_soledad_v20240716.m to allow for the fitting of accumulation and
 Aitken mode when APS was not available.

+Link to CSV file for size distributions: https://drive.google.com/file/d/1_mUsjD_1pXbC4ro78WDKl0JG4Ydm3euH/view?usp=sharing File was too big to be uploaded to GitHub

+EPCAPE_SMPS_APS_merged_5min_20240722.csv for Pier and EPCAPE_SEMS_APS_merged_5min_20240722.csv for Mt.
+Soledad:

+These merged size distributions only include the time when both APS and SEMS/SMPS time were available from measurement; Either as NaN or with value.

+Notably, Pier does not have merged distribution 9/18~10/23

+Variables:
+time_5min: UTC of recorded measurements; They are five minutes apart as these were 5-minute averaged distributions.
+PNSD_merged_5min_1, PNSD_merged_5min_2,.....PNSD_merged_5min_100:Aerosol particle size distribution corresponding to D_merged.
+In units of cm^-3
+D_merged (first 100 rows): Aerosol particle diameter corresponding to the 5-minute averaged size distribution data.
+These diameters are logarithmically spaced.
+(0.01-10 µm) e.g. PNSD_merged_5min_1 corresponds to the 1st row diameter of D_merged and so on.
+Nt_merge_5min:5 minute averaged total integrated number concentration of aerosols cm^-3 based on the particle size distribution
+Rho_merge_5min: Effective density used for merging APS and SEMS/ APS and SMPS

+EPCAPE_pier_mode_fit_out_0722.csv for Pier and EPCAPE_soledad_mode_fit_out_0722 for Mt.
+Soledad

+This distribution fits include those when there were only submicron SEMS/SMPS available but not APS.
+They were fit under the assumption that sea spray mode was in APS, giving two modal fits in the submicron range.
+All of the values below were constrained by the range developed by Dr.Derdrick in previous LASIC study

+Variables:
+Time_5min: UTC at which either merged size distribution was used to fit the modes (or SEMS/SMPS if APS was not available) sea_spray_N, accumulation_N,  aitken_N: Fitted number concentration of each of the modes cm^-3 sea_spray_diam, accumlation_diam, aitken_diam: Center/peak of each of the modes that is fitted based on the fitting model; In units of micrometer sea_spray_gsd, accumulation_gsd, aitken_gsd: Residual of the fitted model for the objective function that was used;
+fit_flag: A value of 1 here indicates that only SMPS/SEMS were used to fit that particular size distribution.
+Only accumulation and Aitken modal parameters would be available.